system76/tech-docs/src/models/thelio-mira-r1.0/repairs.md

 ### Steps to remove the CPU shroud:

 1. Follow the steps above to [remove the top case](#removing-the-top-case) and [remove the GPU brace](#replacing-a-gpu).
-2. Unplug the connectors for the CPU shroud-mounted fan.
-Both can be unplugged if it is difficult to tell which plug is for which fan (just remember to plug both back in when reassembling).
+2. Unplug the connector for the CPU shroud-mounted fan.
+    - Both fan connectors can be unplugged if it is difficult to tell which plug is for which fan.

 ![CPU fan connectors](./img/cpu-fan-connectors.jpg)